ajdillhoff/personal-site/content/notes/boosting.md

 **Final Classifier**

 The final classifier is a weighted vote of the three weak learners, with the weights being the classifier weights we calculated (0.2027, 0.5493, and -0.3473).
 The negative weight means that the third learner's predictions are reversed.

+## References

+Friedman, Jerome and Hastie, Trevor and Tibshirani, Robert (2000). _Additive Logistic Regression: A Statistical View of Boosting ({{With}} Discussion and a Rejoinder by the Authors)_, Institute of Mathematical Statistics.